vasylenko/devdosvid.blog/_posts/2020-09-10-terraform-modules-explained.md

 ```

 ### Modules organisation: child and root
-Of course, you would probably want to create more than one module, for example:
+Of course, you would probably want to create more than one module.
+Here are some common examples:
 - for a network (i.e. VPC)
 - for a static content hosting (i.e. buckets)
 - for a load balancer and it's related resources
 - for a logging configuration
 - and whatever else you consider a distinct logical component of the infrastructure

 Let's say we have two different modules: a "server" module and a "network" module.
-The module called "network" is where we define and configure our virtual network (to place servers in it)
+The module called "network" is where we define and configure our virtual network and place servers in it:

 ```
 module "server" {